benedekrozemberczki/GAM/README.md

 #### Model options

 ```
-  --agents               INT         Number of agents with memory.
+  --repetitions          INT         Number of scoring runs.
 Default is 10.
   --batch-size           INT         Number of graphs processed per batch.
 Default is 32.
   --time                 INT         Time budget.
 Default is 20.
   --step-dimensions      INT         Neurons in step layer.
 Default is 32.